crrystalz/busytank/README.md

 # busytanks
 busytanks is a web game designed to help support local busineses.
-The game is a 2D battle royale where the user plays as a tank.
+The game is a 2D tank game.
 The user can put a custom skin on their tank showing off a local business's logo.
+There are various classes of tanks each that have special abilities.
+For example their could be a toxic gas tank, that has cannons that launch bombs of the toxic gas.
+There could also be a recon tank, that could launch drones that allow players to survey the battlefield.
+The game would have 2 modes, a large battle royale, as well as a, 3v3 tactical mode.